EBI-Metagenomics/miassembler/README.md

 ## Usage

 > [!WARNING]
-> It only runs in Codon using Slurm ATM, feel free to add the LSF profile.
+> It only runs in Codon using Slurm ATM.

 Pipeline help: